A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Results and discussions

-Figure~\ref{Fig:Size_distribution} confirms that as the cascading detection proceeds, smaller---and previously masked---communities are detected, regardless of the algorithm used.
-For instance, Fig.~\ref{Fig:Size_distribution_WA_CP} clearly shows how a significant number of 3-cliques are overlooked by ``traditional'' use of the CPA.
+Fig \ref{Fig7} confirms that as the cascading detection proceeds, smaller and previously masked communities are detected, regardless of the algorithm used.
+For instance, Fig \ref{Fig7} (left panel) clearly shows how a significant number of 3-cliques are overlooked by the ``traditional'' use of the CPA.
 However, large communities are also found after many iterations, suggesting that the shadowing effect is not restricted to small communities.

 Visual inspection of the detected communities not only verifies the quality of the hidden communities, but also confirms our intuition of the shadowing effect.
-For instance, Fig. \ref{Fig:WordAssAhn1} shows a triangle detected at the third iteration (out of five) of the LCA on the Words network.
-This structure was most likely missed during the initial detection due to the high degree of its three nodes, as speculated in Fig. \ref{Fig:Ahn_shadowing}.
-Similarly, although $k=4$ was initially chosen (according to the criterion discussed in Sec.~\ref{sec:CFinder}) for the CPA on the Words network, a second iteration using $k=3$ has permitted the detection of other significant communities such as the one shown in Fig.~\ref{Fig:WordAssCFinder}.
+A look at Fig \ref{Fig8}~(\emph{top left panel}) shows a triangle detected at the third iteration (out of five) of the LCA on the \textit{Words} network.
+This structure was missed during the initial detection due to the high degree of its three nodes, as speculated in Fig \ref{Fig4}.
+Similarly, although $k=4$ was initially chosen (according to the previously discussed criterion) for the CPA on the \textit{Words} network, a second iteration using $k=3$ has permitted the detection of other significant communities such as the one shown in Fig \ref{Fig8}~(\emph{bottom panel}).

 More complex structures and correlations are also brought to light using this approach.
-Figure~\ref{Fig:WordAssAhn2} presents a star of high-degree nodes detected at the third iteration of the LCA on the word association network.
+Fig \ref{Fig8}~(\emph{top right panel}) presents a star of high-degree nodes detected at the third iteration of the LCA on the word association network.
 None of these nodes are directly connected to each other, but they share many neighbors.
-Hence, once the main communities were removed---here semantic fields related to toys, theatre and music---the shadow was lifted such that this correlated, but unconnected structure could be detected.
-Whether this particular structure should be defined as a relevant community is up for debate.
-Keeping in mind that there are no consensus on the definition of a proper \emph{community} in complex networks, the role of algorithms, and consequently of the cascading method, is to infer plausible significant structures.
+Hence, once the main communities were removed --- here semantic fields related to toys, theater and music --- the shadow was lifted such that this correlated, but unconnected structure, could be detected.
+Whether this particular structure should be defined as a relevant community is debatable.
+Keeping in mind that there are no consensus on the definition of a proper community in complex networks, the role of algorithms, and consequently of the cascading method, is to infer plausible significant structures.